WooJinHan-KR/WooJinHan-KR/README.md

 ### Who Am I

-- 🥇 I majored in Computer Science & Engineering
+- I want to be a autonomous-driving developer
+- I mainly deal with C++ and Python and participated in many autonomous-driving projects
 - 🚅 My hometown is Seoul in Korea

 ### Experience

-- 🎓 Hankuk University of global campus, Computer Science & Engineering (2015.03~2023.08)
+- 🎓 Hankuk University of global campus, Computer Science & Engineering (2015.03 ~ 2023.08)
+- 🚗 Programmers DevCourse Planning & Control Trainning Certificated (2023.04 ~ 2023.10)

 ### What I Like

 - 📺 Movie
 - 🎮 Game
-- ✈️ Travel
+- ✈️ Take a drive
-- ☕ Coffee
+- ☕ Drink some coffee

 #